-- 44. In accordance with Paragraph 3(2) of Schedule 3 the firm shall, having considered all relevant risk factors, determine its risk appetite as part of carrying out its business risk assessments. - 45.
+- 45. In accordance with Paragraph 3(2) of Schedule 3 the firm shall, having considered all relevant risk factors, determine its risk appetite as part of carrying out its business risk assessments. - 46.
 The determination of the firm's risk appetite is an important element in carrying out its business risk assessments, setting out the amount of ML and FT risk it is prepared to accept in pursuing its strategic objectives.
-Having identified the inherent ML and FT risks to its business, identifying the amount of such risk that it is willing to take on is an integral part of the design and implementation of appropriate and effective policies, procedures and controls to manage and mitigate risk. - 46.
-The board is responsible for setting the firm's risk appetite, together with the overall attitude of the firm to risk taking.
-The primary goal of the risk appetite is to define the amount of risk that the firm is willing to accept in the pursuit of its objectives, as well as outlining the boundaries of its risk taking, beyond which the firm is not prepared to accept risk. - 47.
-In this respect the firm's documented risk appetite should include a qualitative statement (for example, detailing those categories of customer or country/territory that the firm deems to pose too great a risk) as well as quantitative measures to support its risk appetite, including the firm's tolerance and capacity to take on risk, i.e. the maximum level of risk that it is possible to accept without exceeding or overstretching its administrative, operational and resourcing constraints.
+Having identified the inherent ML and FT risks to its business, identifying the amount of such risk that it is willing to take on is an integral part of the design and implementation of appropriate and effective policies, procedures and controls to manage and mitigate risk.

-- 48. In determining its risk appetite the firm should be realistic in the context of its business model.
-A firm targeting business from high risk countries or territories, offering high risk products or services or with a large percentage of high risk relationships would consequently have a high risk appetite and its business risk assessments should be drafted accordingly. - 49.
+- 47. The board is responsible for setting the firm's risk appetite, together with the overall attitude of the firm to risk taking.
+The primary goal of the risk appetite is to define the amount of risk that the firm is willing to accept in the pursuit of its objectives, as well as outlining the boundaries of its risk taking, beyond which the firm is not prepared to accept risk. - 48.
+In this respect the firm's documented risk appetite should include a qualitative statement (for example, detailing those categories of customer or country/territory that the firm deems to pose too great a risk) as well as quantitative measures to support its risk appetite, including the firm's tolerance and capacity to take on risk, i.e. the maximum level of risk that it is possible to accept without exceeding or overstretching its administrative, operational and resourcing constraints. - 49.
+In determining its risk appetite the firm should be realistic in the context of its business model.
+A firm targeting business from high risk countries or territories, offering high risk products or services or with a large percentage of high risk relationships would consequently have a high risk appetite and its business risk assessments should be drafted accordingly. - 50.
 The following is a non-exhaustive list of example questions that the firm could consider in developing its risk appetite: - (a) What are the strategic objectives of the firm?
-Are they clear? - (b) What specific risks could pursuing these objectives expose the firm to? - (c) What are the significant risks the board is willing to take? - (d) What are the significant risks the board is not willing to take? - (e) Is the board clear about the nature and extent of the significant risks it is willing to take in achieving its strategic objectives? - (f) Have the board and senior management reviewed the capabilities of the firm to manage the risks that it faces? - (g) What capacity does the firm have in terms of its ability to manage risks? - (h) Do employees of the firm understand their role and responsibility for managing risk? - (i) How much does the firm spend on compliance and risk management each year?
+Are they clear? - (b) What specific risks could pursuing these objectives expose the firm to? - (c) How relevant to the firm's objectives are the main risks to the firm's sector that have been identified in the NRA? - (d) What are the significant risks the board is willing to take? - (e) What are the significant risks the board is not willing to take? - (f) Is the board clear about the nature and extent of the significant risks it is willing to take in achieving its strategic objectives? - (g) Have the board and senior management reviewed the capabilities of the firm to manage the risks that it faces? - (h) What capacity does the firm have in terms of its ability to manage risks? - (i) Do employees of the firm understand their role and responsibility for managing risk? - (j) How much does the firm spend on compliance and risk management each year?
 How much does the firm need to spend to ensure its compliance and risk management controls can sufficiently mitigate the identified risks?